Health Equity and Access to Medicines

 it requires strong local health systems.

-Our Access to Medicines programs integrate Health System Strengthening and Capacity Building to improve care quality and accessibility.
-Through these initiatives, we expand healthcare professionals’ skills, enhance diagnosis and treatment pathways, and strengthen community health literacy.
+In order to achieve lasting impact, we have expanded a number of our access programs to go beyond the product by incorporating Health System Strengthening and Capacity Building efforts to improve care quality and accessibility.
+Through these initiatives, we expand healthcare professionals’ skills, enhance diagnosis and treatment pathways, strengthen community health literacy, and improve local infrastructure.

 We’re committed to building resilient systems that deliver better care today and sustain it for the future.